 The Arab world has a rich history of scientific enquiry.
-During the Golden Age of Science, the Arab world was influenced by texts from neighbouring regions of Greece, Persia and India, and built on them with great discoveries and inventions such as algebra, optics, medicine and many others.
-For more than 500 years Arabic was the language of science.
-Following translation into Latin, Arabic scholarship fed back to these neighbouring regions and helped lay the foundation for the European enlightenment and current Western science.
+During the Golden Age of Science, the region built on texts from the neighbouring regions of Greece, Persia and India, to achieve great discoveries and inventions in areas such as algebra, optics, medicine and astronomy.
+Arabic was the language of science for more than 500 years.
+Arabic scholarship was translated into Latin, feeding back into neighbouring regions to lay the foundations for the European enlightenment and modern Western science.

-Nature Middle East has been created with an understanding of the potential of the Arab world to once again be an important centre of science.
+Nature Middle East was launched with an understanding of the potential of the Arab world to once again be an important centre of science.
 It covers a diverse group of 18 nations: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, the Palestinian territories, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates and Yemen.
-Nature Middle East is about recognizing the contribution of many different peoples working together, united by a common language.
+Nature Middle East recognizes the contribution of different peoples working together, united by a common language.

-Nature Middle East is a comprehensive portal site for information on scientific and medical research in the Arabic-speaking Middle East, the research community and its activities.
-It is a site with a broad scope that caters for scientific and medical researchers at all levels, from students to post-doctoral fellows to principal investigators.
-Most importantly, Nature Middle East will be a unique online platform for the scientific and medical research community to connect, network and exchange information or ideas, to promote good science and stimulate research and debate.
+Nature Middle East is a comprehensive portal for information on scientific and medical research in the Arabic-speaking Middle East, the research community and its activities.
+It has a broad scope that caters for scientific and medical researchers at all levels, from students to post-doctoral fellows to principal investigators.

 For advertisement sales, please contact:

-You can also sign-up to receive our e-alert update every two weeks to keep up with everything new on the portal.
+You can also sign up to receive our e-mail alert every two weeks for updates on the latest stories published on the portal.